agrueneberg/Sessel/README.md

 ---------------

 Sessel bundles Antonio Garrote's fantastic [rdfstore-js](https://github.com/antoniogarrote/rdfstore-js), an RDF store with SPARQL support written entirely in JavaScript.
 A graphical query interface can be accessed at `http://<your_host>/<your_db>/_design/sessel/sparql.html`.

-Alternatively, a standalone SPARQL processors such as [ARQ](http://jena.sourceforge.net/ARQ/) can be used to import the generated triples through the export interface:
+Unfortunately, modern browsers only let [rdfstore-js](https://github.com/antoniogarrote/rdfstore-js) store 5 MB worth of triples.
+If your data set is large it is recommended to use a standalone SPARQL processor such as [ARQ](http://jena.sourceforge.net/ARQ/) to import the generated triples by pointing it to the export interface:

     SELECT *
     FROM <http://<your_host>/<your_db>/_design/sessel/_rewrite/export.ttl>